Skip to content

 Prettify Symbols

-You can "prettify" certain symbols (see neocaml-prettify-symbols-alist) by enabling prettify-symbols-mode via a hook:
+You can "prettify" certain symbols by enabling prettify-symbols-mode via a hook:

 ;; Enable for both .ml and .mli files at once